Tampermonkey Scripting (aka userscripts)

 This was a great lesson for me since it builds upon basic web foundations.
 It would later cement my understanding of:

-- XSS based hack scripting
+- XSS cross-site scripting injections

 - Writing a chrome extension